Actoroffaith2/alx-pre_course/README.md

 My first readme
-i must work to be a software engineer
+i must work hard to be a software engineer